Propelling the space economy

 Brett Mecum, Cadmus Public Affairs, LLC

-David Trilling, Northern Arizona University
+Chris Haberle, Northern Arizona University

-Eric Miller, PADT, Inc.
+Eric Miller, PADT

 Jessica Rousset, Arizona State University, Interplanetary Initiative